White House's own terrorism list torpedoes the case for travel ban

 The list also underlines the fact that it is American citizens who largely foment terrorism in the United States.
 This is also the case in countries such as France and Belgium, where it is French and Belgian citizens who are often the ones conducting significant acts of terrorism.

-Of the total of 90 terrorists on the White House list, only four are from travel ban countries.
+Of the total of 90 terrorists on the White House list, at most nine are from travel ban countries.

 Indeed, 50 of the terrorists — more than half -- are from Christian-majority countries in the West.